Frequently Asked Questions

 Bottom line is that your loft specialist should be able to inspire you.
 You’re about to embark upon a major transformation of your home, which you’d have been saving towards for a long while, so you want to be damn sure that your appoint not only the best qualified company as per your selection criteria, but also very importantly, a company that you click with.
 Because they’ll be working on you property for 7-9 weeks after all.
-In our experience the right contractor does far more than just build a loft to specification, they get to know the homeowner, understand their wants, needs and vision for their home, and will do everything possible to work them into actual workable designs.
+In our experience the right contractor does far more than just develop a loft to specification, they get to know the homeowner, understand their wants, needs and vision for their home, and will do everything possible to work them into actual workable designs.
 So have an ‘ideal contractor’ profile and get as close to it as possible when appointing your Loft specialist.

 I could get it done cheaper, why should I choose City Lofts?

 Working ethics are very important to us.
-The industry is plagued with companies who will offer a low quote in order to win the work , and then steadily add cost, after cost, after cost throughout the course of the build because they didn’t make clear what was actually paid for and what was not.
+The industry is plagued with companies who will offer a low quote in order to win the work , and then steadily add cost, after cost, after cost throughout the course of the project because they didn’t make clear what was actually paid for and what was not.
 And because costs have not been properly tracked from the outset the client ends up paying a lot more money for a loft that is of half the quality, than if they selected a reputable loft specialist from the outset.

 We promise that from City Lofts, our comprehensive quote will state very clearly what is included in the price, and what is not.
 The price you’re quoted is the price you pay, and not a penny more.